astrobarrage/astrobarrage/README.md

          style="width:150px; height:auto;"
          class="fr-fil fr-dii">
 </a>
 <div align=left> call me astro or whoever my pony is.
-18 he/she fil-am. i'm currently very into mcyt (state, uu, and d&d), but i also like roblox (fandoms iwec), rain world, pokémon, and a ton of other stuff (˶ᵔ ᵕ ᵔ˶)
+18 he/she fil-am. i'm currently very into mcyt (state, uu, and d&d), but i also like rblx (fandoms iwec), rw, pkmn, and a ton of other stuff (˶ᵔ ᵕ ᵔ˶)

 <p></p>